garvincasimir/Elasticsearch-Azure-PAAS/README.md

 Who is this for?
 ---------------------------
-This is for people who want to run Elastic search on Azure in the Platform as a Service enviroment.
+This is for people who want to run Elastic search on Azure in the Platform as a Service environment.
 This is also an opportunity to test Elasticsearch in a simulated distributed environment.

 How does this work?
 ----------------------
 This is a visual studio project which can serve as a base for a solution based on an Elasticsearch cluster.
-The intent is to handle all the different aspecs of setting up and managing a cluster
+The intent is to handle all the different aspects of setting up and managing a cluster
 * Installation
 * Configuration
 * Plugin Setup